-Once care has been given -- rest, ice, compression and elevation -- rehabilitation can begin.
+Once care has been given — rest, ice, compression and elevation — rehabilitation can begin.
 Range of motion exercises are often recommended to begin therapy, but cardiovascular fitness is also essential.
-Cycling is recommended in certain instances, depending on the extent of the injury.
+Cycling with a sprained ankle is recommended in certain instances, depending on the extent of the injury.

 Twist and Roll

 Balance exercises, such as standing on a balance board, will also help you regain strength and proprioception, which helps avoid future sprains.
-Cardiovascular exercise is also important, and is introduced in rehabilitation as soon as your ankle can handle the exercise.
+Cardiovascular exercise is also important and is introduced in rehabilitation as soon as your ankle can handle the exercise.

 Not the Culprit

 While sprains can occur when hopping quickly off the bike or pushing it up rocky or slippery terrain, cycling itself rarely results in ankle sprains.
 In fact, cycling is often used for rehabilitation purposes, as it puts minimal impact on your joints during exercise.
-Once your therapist determines your ankle is fit enough to ride, he may suggest beginning with a stationary bicycle.
-Workout intensity depends on severity of the injury, although you will start with lower intensity exercise and gradually build up as you gain strength.
+Once your therapist determines your ankle is fit enough to ride, they may suggest beginning with a stationary bicycle.
+Workout intensity depends on severity of the injury, although you will start with lower-intensity exercise and gradually build up as you gain strength.

 Taping or wrapping your ankle can help keep the joint stable while you are recovering.
 Your therapist may also recommend a brace until you regain 100 percent of your pre-injury strength and mobility.
-Speed and intensity or resistance on the bike should be gradual; pushing yourself too soon can reinjure your ankle.
+Speed and intensity or resistance on the bike should be gradual; pushing yourself too soon can re-injure your ankle.
 If you feel pain, discontinue exercise or decrease your intensity.
 Continue to treat your ankle with rest, ice, compression and elevation as your doctor recommends.